systerel/S2OPC/README.md

 ## S2OPC Development

 - systematic peer review using GitLab Merge Request mechanism,
-- formal modeling of OPC-UA services using [B method](https://en.wikipedia.org/wiki/B-Method),
+- formal modeling of OPC UA services using [B method](https://en.wikipedia.org/wiki/B-Method),
 - static analysis using [Frama C](http://frama-c.com/) from CEA and [TIS analyser](https://taas.trust-in-soft.com/) from Trust-In-Soft,
 - static analysis using [Coverity](https://scan.coverity.com/),
-- use of GCC sanitizers to detect undefined behaviours, race conditions, memory leaks and errors,
+- use of GCC sanitizers to detect undefined behaviors, race conditions, memory leaks and errors,
 - compilation using several compilers (GCC, CLang, mingGw, MSVC, ...) with conservative compilation flags,
 - all development and testing environment are bundled into [Docker](https://www.docker.com/) images
 - continuous integration with a test bench containing: